secv-ndss2026/secv/README.md

 ```sh
 mkdir -p optee-os/patches
 ```
 Then move the patches to the `~/nxp-yocto-goldvip/sources/meta-gvip/recipe-security/optee/optee-os/patches` directory.
-Then modify the file at `~/nxp-yocto-goldvip/sources/meta-gvip/recipes-security/optee/optee-os_%.bbappend`
+Then modify the file at `~/nxp-yocto-goldvip/sources/meta-gvip/recipes-security/optee/optee-os_%.bbappend` and add the following:

 ```sh
 FILESEXTRAPATHS:prepend := "${THISDIR}/${PN}:"